The first principle of lively social life is putting people first and the sidewalks is where it has to start

 And it's not just sidewalks!
 The late Hans Monderman, a seasoned, data-driven, traffic engineer from the Netherlands, developed what seemed like a radical strategy at the time.
 Based on years of experience and studies, he arrived at the simple idea that removing all signals and stop signs from an intersection and modifying the roadway to alert people in cars, on bikes and on foot to pay attention to their surroundings, intersections would greatly improve safety for pedestrians as well as motorists.
-His goal was creating a setting where eye contact between pedestrians and vehicles necessary, so they would negotiate who would proceed.
+His goal was creating a setting where eye contact between pedestrians and vehicles was necessary, so they would negotiate who should proceed.

 He understood the importance of street life as a vital part of this approach he called "Shared Space."
 As he once put it, "If you want people to behave like they are in a village...build a village."
 And it works!

-"If we can develop and design streets so that they are wonderful, fulfilling places to be—community-building places, attractive for all people—then we will have successfully designed about one-third of the city directly and will have had an immense impact on the rest." —Allan Jacobs, Placemaking Pioneer
+"If we can develop and design streets so that they are wonderful, fulfilling places to be—community-building places, attractive for all people—then we will have successfully designed about one-third of the city directly and will have had an immense impact on the rest." —Allan Jacob, Placemaking Pioneer

-•Streetlife connects us all.
+- Streetlife connects us all.